ibericode/mailchimp-for-wordpress/readme.txt

 - Well documented through our [knowledge base](https://www.mc4wp.com/kb/).

 - Developer friendly.
 For some inspiration, check out our [repository of example code snippets](https://github.com/ibericode/mailchimp-for-wordpress/tree/master/sample-code-snippets).

+- Ready for PHP 8.3, but backwards-compatible all the way down to PHP 5.6.

 #### What is Mailchimp?